-- Among the many reasons why seniors want walk-in bathtubs, their safety and independence rank highest
+- Safety and independence rank highest among the many reasons why seniors want walk-in bathtubs

-- The latest walk-in bathtubs offer a wide range of fancy features, including jacuzzi water jets
+- The latest walk-in bathtubs offer a wide range of features, including jacuzzi water jets

 - More than one third of American adults will experience at least one fall every year (800,000 yearly hospital admissions)

-- Because of balance, coordination, and various other factors, patients with Alzheimer’s are most vulnerable
+- Because of problems with balance, coordination, and general mobility, patients with Alzheimer’s are most vulnerable to falls

-People who want to get a walk-in tub have the following reasons in mind:
+People who upgrade to a walk-in tub generally do so for the following reasons:

-- Their safety, greater independence (avoiding slippage and falls and being able to bathe with or without little assistance)
+- Ensure safety and greater independence (avoiding slippage, falls, and being able to bathe with less assistance)

-- They are seniors with various mobility issues, or people born with mobility disabled
+- They are seniors with various mobility issues, or people born with mobile disabilities

-- They are seniors who have made the decision to age at home for the long haul
+- They are seniors who have made the decision to age at home or “Age in Place”

 - They are patients with early Alzheimer’s who can still get in and out of a walk-in tub, or caregivers of patients with moderate to severe Alzheimer’s who would need to assist their loved ones

-- They are way overweight, cannot fir into a regular tub, and have seen the merits of a bariatric tub made for large folks
+- They are overweight, cannot fit into a regular tub, and understand the merits of a bariatric tub

 - They want to convert their old tub into something new and luxurious (a step-up into a superior bathing experience)